DIYGrooming/docs/README.md

 #### Main/Core (MVP) Features

+*<u>Note:</u> some features outlined below are* `extra` *or* `good-to-have-but-not-mvp` *in the initial stage.
+They are indicated with `🍬` next to them.*

 There are two main user groups, registered users and general (non-registered) users.

 <u>**General (non-registered users)**</u>

 - Can only view the homepage, about/info page, and individual blog posts
 - Can register or sign-up for an account

 **<u>Registered users</u>**

 - Can login, logout

 - Own posts:
   - Create, Read, Update, Delete their own posts
     - Can only include a link of video to be embedded in the post
     - Can only upload 1 before photo and 1 after photo
     - Can write many instruction steps, but will hint/advise user to write up to 7 steps maximum to prevent long posts
+    - 🍬 Can safe draft before publishing the post
+    - 🍬 Can preview the draft before publishing the post

-- Other people's posts:
+- Other users' posts:
   - Can comment
   - Can like or unlike
-  - Can save or bookmark
+  - 🍬 Can save or bookmark post

 - Profile page:
-  - Can manage their posts
+  - Can manage their posts (from a list of titles)
   - Can upload a profile photo and change / delete it
   - Can include their location
   - Can include their website or social media link
   - Can write a brief description or bio (for other users to read and contact for connection)
-  - Can see and access saved or bookmark posts
+  - 🍬 Can access saved or bookmark other users' posts

-- Can view other user profile page _(accessible through clicking a user's name through posts and comments)_:
+- Can view other user's profile page _(accessible through clicking the username through posts and comments)_:
   - See the user's location
   - See the user's posts list
   - Contact the user through the contact form
+    - Contact form will be submitted directly to the user's email address

 - **Professional Groomers:**
   - Can obtain 'professional badge' beside their name which is visible to everyone

-#### Upcoming Features
+#### 🍬 Upcoming Features

 **<u>Registered users</u>**

 - Google map geo-location feature
+- Able to upload more photos in their posts
+- Gallery of photos
-- Follow or Add friends features between registered users
+- Follow or add friends features between registered users

 <u>**Admin features**</u>